-RIPTA will initiate, review, implement, and/or support long-term transit and multimodal transportation strategies and investments.
+RIPTA will initiate, review, implement and/or support long-term transit and multimodal transportation strategies and investments.
 Planned efforts include:

-- Development of a statewide, multimodal Transit Master Plan in partnership with RIDOT and the RI Division of Planning, including extensive public participation and providing a slate of short, mid, and long-range projects ready for design, financing, and construction - Preparation of long-term plans for multimodal capital investments, including planning and evaluation related to expansion or realignment of the statewide transportation network, development of funding plans, and preparation of applications for discretionary TIGER, Small Starts, New Starts, LoNo, Bus and Bus Facilities, and/or other funds - Planning and design of transit services and facilities, such as bus, trolley, ferry, bus rapid transit, park and ride, circulator, and other modes as appropriate, including support for the following projects: Providence Intermodal Transportation Center, Providence Downtown Transit Connector, Warwick Transit Hub, Pawtucket/Central Falls Transit Center, University of Rhode Island Transit Hub, and the East Side Bus Tunnel - Participation in the preparation of Transit Oriented Development plans in association with bus hub and intermodal center design and development - Implementation of RI's Coordinated Public Transit/Human Services Transportation Plan, including provision of staff leadership to the Statewide Human Services Transportation Coordinating Council - Preparation of fleet plans addressing vehicle size, type, and fueling technology, including a Sustainable Fleet Transition Plan assessing ZEV options and associated infrastructure needs - Sustainability planning focusing on fleet, passenger and administrative facilities, resiliency, GHG emissions reduction, and long-term cost savings, including development of a Transit Infrastructure Sustainability Plan - Development and tracking of performance standards in conjunction with RI's Long-Range Transportation Plan and RIPTA's Transit Asset Management Plan. - Development, evaluation, and revision of service models and transit development plans for key transit centers and developing markets throughout the State - Coordination of statewide Transit Signal Prioritization expansion and/or enhancement - Development of a bus stop improvement program, including partnerships with municipalities focusing on bus stop siting, design, and bicycle-pedestrian and ADA safety and accessibility improvements - Planning and coordination of commuter and special mobility services such as vanpooling, handicap accessible taxi cabs, and dynamic scheduling
+- Oversight and direction of Transit Master Plan (TMP) implementation efforts in partnership with service planning and project management staff, RIDOT and the RI Division of Planning staff, and municipal and regional planners, stakeholders, and elected leadership. - Prioritization of TMP short, mid, and long range projects into the design, financing, and construction process - Per the TMP, preparation for major capital investments, including alternatives analysis, public engagement, selection of locally preferred alternatives, and environmental review in accordance with NEPA - Per the TMP, planning and evaluation related to expansion or realignment of the statewide transportation network, development of funding plans, and preparation of applications for discretionary grants

+- Planning and design of transit services and facilities, such as bus, trolley, ferry, bus rapid transit, light rail, park and ride, circulator, and other modes as appropriate, pursuant to the Transit Master Plan, Transit Asset Management Plan, or other planning/prioritization efforts as appropriate - Development of mobility hub plans and/or implementation guidelines addressing hubs at the regional, community, and village/neighborhood scale - Assistance in the establishment of transit-supportive land use policies, both statewide and local/municipal, and participation in the preparation of Transit Oriented Development plans in association with bus hub and intermodal center design and development, housing planning and development initiatives, and other efforts as appropriate - Implementation of RI's Coordinated Public Transit/Human Services Transportation Plan, including provision of staff leadership to the Statewide Human Services Transportation Coordinating Council, development of a community transportation partnership program, and planning toward launch of a one Call/One Click transportation information resource - Preparation of fleet plans addressing vehicle size, type, fueling technology, and associated infrastructure needs - Sustainability planning focusing on fleet, energy, passenger and administrative facilities, resiliency, GHG emissions reduction, and long-term cost savings. - Participation in statewide and local sustainability and resiliency forums such as EC4 - Development and tracking of performance standards in conjunction with RI's Long Range Transportation and Congestion Management Plans and RIPTA's Transit Asset Management Plan. - Development, evaluation, and revision of service models and transit development plans for key transit centers and developing markets throughout the State - Coordination of statewide Transit Signal Prioritization expansion and/or enhancement - Development and implementation of a bus stop improvement program, including partnerships with municipalities focusing on bus stop siting, design, and bicyclepedestrian and ADA safety and accessibility improvements - Planning and coordination of commuter and special mobility services such as vanpooling, handicap accessible taxi cabs, mobility on-demand/dynamic scheduling initiatives, development of a statewide one call/once click mobility information clearinghouse, and development of mobility management programs and resources